Line-item veto: Federal government

-Dating to before the American Civil War, U.S. Presidents including Ulysses S. Grant and Ronald Reagan have sought line-item veto powers.
+Since before the American Civil War, U.S. Presidents, including Ulysses S. Grant and Ronald Reagan, have sought line-item veto powers.
 It was not until the presidency of Bill Clinton that Congress passed such legislation.
 Intended to control "pork barrel spending", the Line Item Veto Act of 1996 was held to be unconstitutional by the U.S. Supreme Court in a 1998 ruling in Clinton v.
 City of New York.
 The court affirmed a lower court decision that the line-item veto was equivalent to the unilateral amendment or repeal of only parts of statutes and therefore violated the Presentment Clause of the United States Constitution.
 Before the ruling, President Clinton applied the line-item veto to the federal budget 82 times.

 Since then, the prospect of granting the President of the United States a line-item veto has occasionally resurfaced in Congress, either through a constitutional amendment or a differently worded bill.
 Most recently, the U.S. House of Representatives passed a bill on February 8, 2012, that would have granted the President a limited line-item veto; however, the bill was not heard in the U.S. Senate.
-The most-commonly proposed form of the line-item veto is limited to partial vetoes of spending bills.
+The most commonly proposed form of the line-item veto is limited to partial vetoes of spending bills.